Sir Thomas Allin, 1st Baronet

-Admiral Sir Thomas Allin, 1st Baronet (1612–1685) was an officer of the Royal Navy who saw service in the English Civil War, and the Second and Third Anglo-Dutch Wars.
-A Royalist during the Civil War, he returned to service after the Restoration and eventually rose to the rank of Admiral of the White after serving under some of the most distinguished military figures of the era, including Prince Rupert of the Rhine.
+Admiral of the White Sir Thomas Allin, 1st Baronet (1612 – 1685) was Royal Navy officer who served in the English Civil War and the Second and Third Anglo-Dutch Wars.
+A Royalist during the Civil War, he returned to service after the Stuart Restoration and eventually rose to the rank of Admiral of the White after serving under some of the most distinguished military figures of the era, including Prince Rupert of the Rhine.

 Family and early life

 Thomas Allin was born in 1612, the son of Robert Allin.
 He lived at what is now 29/30 High Street (this was one property at the time) in Lowestoft for the first part of his life, where he was a merchant and shipowner.
 On the outbreak of the English Civil War in 1642, Allin sided with the Royalists, in common with most of the town.
 He played a significant part in the subsequent privateering operations against Lowestoft's Parliamentarian rivals at Great Yarmouth, and eventually transferred his operations to the Netherlands for greater security.
 He remained in the service of Prince Rupert of the Rhine in the exiled royalist fleet after the Civil War, as evidenced by the issuing of Prince Rupert's Further Instructions for Captain Thomas Allen [sic].
 He commanded the Royalists' Charles in 1648 until her capture in 1649, and subsequently commanded the Convertine in 1650.
 Allin was rewarded for his loyalty to the monarchy after the English Restoration by being given command of on 24 June 1660.
 He went on to command and during 1661, during 1662 and during 1663.
 During 1663 he was made Commander-in-Chief, the Downs with the rank of commodore, flying his pennant aboard from 15 April 1664.